eyereasoner/Notation3-By-Example/examples/sharcs/README.md

 ### Data Provider

 - `policies/data_provider/check_access_grant_policy_evaluation.n3s` : check `user.ttl` against the grant policy evaluation
+- `policies/data_provider/check_transaction_usage_contract_policy_evaluation.n3s` : check the `user.ttl` against the transaction usage contract
 - `policies/data_provider/query.n3s` : a template which data from the knowledge base can be send to the validation step

 ## Validation

+### Data Consumer
+- `validation/data_consumer/valid_classes.n3s` : check if all required classes are available in the Login session
+- `validation/data_consumer/policies/check_consistency.n3s` : consistency checks
+- `validation/data_consumer/query.n3s` : a template which data can be sent to the output

+### Data Provider
-- `validation/valid_classes.n3s` : check if all required classes are available in the Login session
+- `validation/data_provider/valid_classes.n3s` : check if all required classes are available in the Login session
-- `validation/policies/check_consistency.n3s` : consistency checks
+- `validation/data_provider/policies/check_consistency.n3s` : consistency checks
-- `validation/query.n3s` : a template which data can be sent to the output
+- `validation/data_provider/query.n3s` : a template which data can be sent to the output

 ## Demo Data Consumer

-Run all the reasoning steps as described above using a simulated Data Consumer session
+Run all the reasoning steps as described above using a simulated Data Consumer session:

 ```
 $ ./data_consumer_session.sh